29th Warsaw Course on Cardiovascular Interventions

 Session in English

-• 15:57-16:09 Unintended stent deformation during bifurcation treatment – how we can deal with
+• 15:57-16:09 Unintended stent deformation during bifurcation treatment – how we can deal with.
+Jacek Legutko (Kraków)

 • 16.33-16.35 Summary